-The House of Commons does not capitalize intangibles (other than software), works of art or historical treasures that have cultural, aesthetic or historical value.
+The House of Commons does not capitalize intangibles (other than software), works of art, or historical treasures that have cultural, aesthetic or historical value.
 Amounts included in assets under development are transferred to the appropriate class of asset upon completion and are then amortized.
 Amortization of tangible capital assets is done on a straight-line basis over the estimated useful life of the asset as follows:

-Amortization period
+Asset class Amortization period

-3 years
+Informatics hardware and infrastructure 3 years

-3 to 5 years
+Software 3 to 5 years

-5 to 10 years
+Machinery and equipment 5 to 10 years

-5 to 7 years
+Vehicles 5 to 7 years

-5 to 10 years
+Other equipment 5 to 10 years

-Lesser of 10 years or term of lease
+Leasehold improvements Lesser of 10 years or term of lease